Hydraulophone: Types and basic operation

 The term may be applied based on the interface used to play the instrument, in which a player blocks the flow of water through a particular hole in order to sound a particular note, or based on a hydraulic sound production mechanism.
 Hydraulophones use water-flow sound-producing mechanisms.
 They have a user interface, which is blocking water jets to produce sound.
-Those described in Mann's paper Hydraulophone design considerations use water jets striking perforated spinning disks, shafts, or valves, to create a pulsating water flow, similar to a siren disk.
+Those described in Mann's paper, Hydraulophone design considerations use water jets striking perforated spinning disks, shafts, or valves, to create a pulsating water flow, similar to a siren disk.
 A single disk, shaft, or valve assembly can have rings or passages with different numbers of holes for different notes.
-Some hydraulophones have reeds (one or more reed for each finger hole) and some are reedless, having one or more fipple mechanism associated with each finger hole, thus having no moving parts to wear out.
+Some hydraulophones have reeds (one or more reeds for each finger hole) and some are reedless, having one or more fipple mechanisms associated with each finger hole, thus having no moving parts to wear out.

 Blocking flow through a finger hole directs the water instead to one or more of the above-described sound-production mechanisms, or resulting changes in flow or pressure affect a separate sounding mechanism associated with each finger hole.

 Blocking water from coming out of a given hole produces a given note, which, in some embodiments, is electrically amplified by a hydrophone.
-In one embodiment there is a further processing of each hydrophone signal.
+In one embodiment, there is a further processing of each hydrophone signal.
 Embodiments with various kinds of acoustic or optical pickups are also disclosed.

 Some hydraulophones include an underwater hydrophone pickup to allow the sounds produced by the water to be electrically amplified.
 Electric amplification allows effects to be added (as with an electric guitar) as well as making the hydraulophone a hyper-acoustic instrument (that is, using computation to change the acoustic sound of the water into some other instrument).

 Embouchure

-The water must be "blown" into the hydraulophone by way of a pump which can be hand-operated, wind operated, water powered, or electric.
+The water must be "blown" into the hydraulophone by way of a pump which can be hand-operated, wind-operated, water-powered, or electric.
 Unlike woodwind instruments in which there is one mouthpiece at the entrance to the flute chamber, hydraulophones have mouthpieces at every exit port from the chamber.

 Whereas internal ducted flutes have one fipple mechanism for the mouth of the player, along with several finger holes that share the one fipple mechanism, the hydraulophone has a separate mouth/mouthpiece for each finger hole.
-A typical park-hydraulophone for installation in public spaces has 12 mouths, whereas a concert hydraulophone typically has 45 mouths.
+A typical park hydraulophone for installation in public spaces has 12 mouths, whereas a concert hydraulophone typically has 45 mouths.

-Embouchure is controlled by way of the instrument's mouths, not the player's mouth such that the player can sing along with the hydraulophone (i.e. a player can sing and play the instrument at the same time).
+Embouchure is controlled by way of the instrument's mouth, not the player's mouth such that the player can sing along with the hydraulophone (i.e. a player can sing and play the instrument at the same time).
 Moreover, the instrument provides the unique capability of polyphonic embouchure, where a player can dynamically "sculpt" each note by the shape and position of each finger inserted into each of the mouths.
 For example, the sound is different when fingering the center of a water jet than when fingering the water jet near the periphery of the circular mouth's opening.